Sport is more than a game – it’s a professor of life.

-As adults we see professional business women, doctors, tradies, and stay at home mums dedicating quality time each week to activities they love.
+As adults, we see professional businesswomen, doctors, tradies, and stay at home mums dedicating quality time each week to activities they love.
 Apart from sport being great fun, it teaches us valuable lessons, it empowers us and offers the chance to approach each day with greater awareness, passion and perseverance.
 I also believe participating in sport makes us more balanced, focused and happier…I really could go on.
-Anyone else want to back me up here?
+Anyone else wants to back me up here?

 During years of professional competition, I overcame many hurdles – self-doubt, injuries, purpose and personal challenges.
 Something as simple as choosing the wrong path out through the surf break and being stopped in my tracks by a set of waves or focusing on one aspect of my training and ignoring others translated into the decisions I made in life situations.

 8 Reasons Why Sport Is The Professor Of Life

 + Live in the now

 Focus only what is in front of you, don’t think too far ahead about what you can’t control and miss the opportunity that is present.
 I liken this to concentrating on the wave I am riding in the surf at that moment, and not worrying about the set that may or may not clean me up on the way back out through the wave break area.
 We certainly can’t control others either so stop worrying about what they’re doing and focus on what you’re doing.

 + Don’t be aggressive towards others but let it drive you within.

 Conflict with others is such a waste of energy and it takes the focus off what you should be doing.
 Lift your own game.
 Actions speak louder than words.
 Let others carry their own baggage and don’t let it affect your day.

 + Commitment is what separates the ordinary from the extraordinary